samuelcrane/ippc-tpdp-cnenuphar/src/dp_conotrachelus_nenuphar.md

 DNA sequencing was done using the BigDye® Terminator v3.1 Cycle Sequencing kit (Applied Biosystems, Inc.) on an ABI PrismTM 3730 DNA Analyzer.

 The DNA sequences produced by this method can be analyzed via multiple sequence alignment and subsequent character analysis.
-Figure XX provides species-level molecular diagnostic characters for identification of closely-related _Conotrachelus species_.
+Figure 4 provides species-level molecular diagnostic characters for identification of closely-related _Conotrachelus species_.
 Reference sequences can be obtained from GenBank.
+These are species-level diagnostic characters and do not rely on a molecular distance for identification once the multiple species alignment has been performed.

 ![3’ COI _Conotrachelus nenuphar_ species-level diagnostic characters](assets/img/caos_characters.png)